oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 bike]{style="color:black"}
 :::

-The upper-case keyword [OR]{.Datatype} is used to return entities that satisfy either the immediately preceding or subsequent expression.
+The upper-case keyword `OR` is used to return entities that satisfy either the immediately preceding or subsequent expression.

 Example 62: return all Products that match either \"mountain\" or
 \"bike\"